MrFlynn/air-alert/README.md

 ### Full Configuration File
 Here is an example of a complete configuration file with default values.
-Refer to any section above for a more in-depth description of each option,.
+Refer to any section above for a more in-depth description of each option.

 ```toml
 timezone = "UTC"